-1st Department of Gastroenterology
+1st Clinic of Gastroenterology

-The mission of the Department is to provide treatment to all emergency and chronic cases of upper and lower digestive system diseases and biliary tract diseases (ulcer treatment, removal of polyps, removal of bile duct stones, etc.).
+The mission of the Clinic is to provide treatment to all emergency and chronic cases of upper and lower digestive system diseases and biliary tract diseases (ulcer treatment, removal of polyps, removal of bile duct stones, etc.).

 Special emphasis is given on the prevention of colon (large intestine) cancer offering endoscopy programs to patients with polyps as well as to their family members.
 The department applies this preventive strategy by promoting endoscopy programs to the wider population.